 There are three phases in the formation of a Conventual Friar:

-Normally lasting two years, this is a time for a man to experience Franciscan community and prayer by living in a community of Franciscans.
+Lasting one year, this is a time for a man to experience Franciscan community and prayer by living in a community of Franciscans.

 Novices receive the Conventual Franciscan habit and are formally accepted into our Order.
 This year is set aside for prayer and deeper discernment.
 The vows of Poverty, Chastity, and Obedience are highlighted.
 At the end of the novitiate year the novice makes a profession of temporary vows, lasting for three years.